Vibhav70/TrainEase/README.md

 ## Steps in the Project

 ### 1. Data Ingestion
-- Downloads dataset from a remote source.
+- Downloads dataset from a remote source(google drive zip file).
-- Stores it in the `artifacts/data_ingestion/` directory.
+- Extract the zip file and stores it in the `artifacts/data_ingestion/` directory.

 ### 2. Preparing Base Model
 - Loads necessary configurations.
-- Creates a base model for training.
+- Load a base model for training.
 - Stores it in `artifacts/prepare_base_model/`.

 ### 3. Model Training